KW Production Series

 Within this ongoing series, KW seeks to identify and serve artists who are at a pivotal moment in their work and career—those who will benefit not only from the financial support and institutional visibility this opportunity provides, but also those who will be able to use KW Production Series to significantly contribute towards the depth and rigor of their artistic practice.

 KW Production Series is produced by Mason Leaver-Yap, KW’s Associate Curator.

 Double-channel HD video, 2018

-Over the course of a year, Jamie Crewe worked on Pastoral Drama every day.
+Over the course of a year, Jamie Crewe (born 1987 in Manchester, GB) worked on Pastoral Drama every day.
 The piece comprises two parallel videos that use allegory and animation to think about progress.
 Through intricate drawings in ink and pencil, speckled clay, and encrusted plasticine, Crewe reflects upon the evolution of mythic narratives, (inter-) personal change, and collective political time.
-Pastoral Drama juxtaposes the ancient Greek legend of Eurydice and the Underworld with Agostino Agazzari’s Eumelio, a 15th- century opera composed for the male inhabitants of a Roman seminary.
+Pastoral Drama juxtaposes the ancient Greek legend of Eurydice and the Underworld with Agostino Agazzari’s Eumelio, a 17th- century opera composed for the male inhabitants of a Roman seminary.
 Eumelio’s titular male figure stands in for Eurydice, and so achieves a different fate.
 In its double telling, Pastoral Drama envisions the collapse of mythic pasts with the dangerous after-world of the present.